dsyer/presos/README.md

 Use Ruby 1.9.3 and make sure you have `bundle` on your `PATH`

     $ cd presos
     $ bundle
-    $ jekyll serve -w
+    $ bundle exec jekyll build
     ...

-This builds all slides and then runs a server on port 4000 which rebuilds each deck as you reload it.
+This builds all slides and puts them in `_site`.

+If you run `guard` instead of `jekyll` it also rebuilds each deck as you reload it.
+You can also use `jekyll serve -w` to run a server on port 4000 that rebuilds the site on changes (I prefer to use `guard` because I can browse the files using a `file:...` URL).

 ## Static Website